 Any details that you require to help you prepare for camp can be found in your 'Parent's Pack', you will recieve this as an attachment to your orginal booking confirmation email.
 Please be aware that due to safeguarding we only send 'Parent's Packs' to the person who made the booking, so if you have booked multiple children onto camp please pass this onto their parents or guardians.

 Please note that the address on this website is for our head office not our camps.
 Due to safeguarding, we don’t have our actual estate locations online.
 Once you've made a booking you will be able to find the exact directions as a part of your 'Parent's Pack'.

 The safety and security of children and staff are extremely important to us.
 To ensure the all children and staff are secure with as minimal risk as possible, we aim to restrict all external access to the camp.
 When it is impossible to lock all external access, we will endeavour to have all external gates closed to prevent unwanted visitors.
 Staff are responsible for monitoring the entrances and exits to the camp throughout the camp.

 If you are running late just give us a call and we will be able to let our camp staff know when to expect you.

 Sadly, we are unable to take responsibility for items left behind on camp, so please do a double check that you have collected all your child’s belongings at pick-up.
-Any items that are left behind will be returned to our head office and donated to charity at the end of the summer.
+Any items that are left behind will be returned to our head office and kept for 3 weeks, before being donated to charity.
 Please make sure that every item is clearly labelled and please don't send your child with any high value items, we are very happy for them to come in their old clothes!